dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 different data views would have any discernable relationship.

-Since this ID is practically often derived from the IDs of some other `ICounted` (for example, for a transform, the IDs of the output are usually derived from the IDs of the input), it is not only necessary to claim that the ID generated here is probabilistically unique, but also describe a procedure or set of guidelines implementors of this method should attempt to follow, in order to ensure that downstream components have a fair shake at producing unique IDs themselves.
+Since this ID is practically often derived from the IDs of some other `DataViewRow`.
+For example, when applying `ITransformer.Transform`, the IDs of the output are usually derived from the IDs of the input.
+It is not only necessary to claim that the ID generated here is probabilistically unique, but also describe a procedure or set of guidelines implementors of this method should attempt to follow, in order to ensure that downstream components have a fair shake at producing unique IDs themselves.

 Duplicate IDs being improbable is practically accomplished with a hashing-derived mechanism.
-For this we have the `UInt128` methods `Fork`, `Next`, and `Combine`.
-See their documentation for specifics, but they all have in common that they treat the `UInt128` as some sort of intermediate hash state, then return a new hash state based on hashing of a block of additional 'bits.'
+For this we have the `DataViewRowId` methods `Fork`, `Next`, and `Combine`.
+See their documentation for specifics, but they all have in common that they treat the `DataViewRowId` as some sort of intermediate hash state, then return a new hash state based on hashing of a block of additional 'bits.'
 (Since the bits hashed may be fixed, depending on the operation, this can be very efficient.)
 The basic assumption underlying all of that collisions between two different hash states on the same data, or hashes on the same hash state on different data, are unlikely to collide.
-Note that this is also the reason why `UInt128` was introduced; collisions become likely when we have the number of elements on the order of the square root of the hash space.
+Note that this is also the reason why `DataViewRowId` was introduced; collisions become likely when we have the number of elements on the order of the square root of the hash space.
 The square root of `UInt64.MaxValue` is only several billion, a totally reasonable number of instances in a dataset, whereas a collision in a 128-bit space is less likely.

 Let's consider the IDs of a collection of entities, then, to be ideally an "acceptable set."
 An "acceptable set" is one that is not especially or